Travelcy/Travelcy/documentation/operations-manual.md

 # Travelcy Operations Manual

 ## Overview
 Travelcy is a native android application developed in Kotlin with Android Studio.
+Its base functionality is a location aware currency converter and bill splitter (tax and tip included).
 The app is divided into 5 layers:

 ### database (com.travelcy.travelcy.database)
 We created our database with room https://developer.android.com/jetpack/androidx/releases/room so it is persistent and local (data can be fetched offline).